 or Flood Insurance Risk Maps

-Flood zone Map A, Flood zone X, Flood zone VE, and all the others.
+Flood zone AE, Flood zone X, Flood zone VE, and all the others.

 New Flood Maps

-If you were to buy a flood policy from the NFIP within a calendar year of the effective date of the map change, you can get a hugely subsidized policy.
+Previously, if you purchased a flood policy from the NFIP within a calendar year of the effective date of map change, you could enjoy a significantly subsidized policy.
+However, with the introduction of the Risk Rating 2.0, this option has been eliminated.

 Call a flood nerd to discuss how to if you are considering.